forestryio/forestry.io/hugo/content/careers/senior-ruby-ror-software-engineer.md

 ### What You'll Do

-* Technical leadership tasks such as mentoring and code reviews
 * Provide technical leadership for our Rails back-end
 * Design, build, and maintain efficient, reusable, reliable, and well tested Ruby code
 * Design and build database schemas and improvements
-* Identify bottlenecks and bugs, and suggest and implement solutions to these problems
-* Help maintain code quality, organization and automation
+* Mentoring and code reviews
+* Work on a cross-functional team, providing input to and helping out in areas beyond coding (helping define requirements, testing, technical documentation)

 ### To Be Successful In This Role, You'll Need